-1. Plastic or waterproof container for your toiletries/shower supplies
+- 1. Plastic or waterproof container for your toiletries/shower supplies

 - 2. Bathrobe/Shower robe

 - 3. Shower shoes (flip flops, plastic shoes)

 - 4. Toothpaste and toothbrush

 - 5. Soap and Soap Container

 - 6. Comb/Hair brush

 - 7. Shampoo and Conditioner

 - 8. Sunscreen

 - 9. Deodorant

 - 10. Insect repellent

 - 11. Lip balm

 - 12. Feminine products

-8-10 pump site changes (including sites, reservoirs, and tubing) or pods.
-2-3 CGM inserters (if applicable).
+8-10 pump site changes (including sites, reservoirs, and tubing) or pods and 1-2 CGM sensors.
+These can stay in camper luggage during check-in and will be in camper's cabin during camp.

 Please remember to have all medications out and accessible during check-in.
-Pump site changes will be given to clinicians during check-in.